worldbank/GEEST/README.md

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/1e73b47a-1717-441d-a2db-cb6ca7683165)

-1. Navigate to and select night time lights raster input.
+1. Navigate to and select nighttime lights raster input.

    **Input File:** *Electricity/Nighttime_Lights_2021.tif*

-3. Enter alternate raster output file name if desired.
+3. Enter an alternate raster output file name if desired.

-4. Click "Execute" button to run the algorithm.
+4. Click the "Execute" button to run the algorithm.

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.